SunsetQuest/BigFloat/README.md

 ### Practical Implications

-By carrying these extra 32 hidden bits, `BigFloat` can perform operations with higher accuracy.
-When multiple operations are chained, these "hidden bits" help to correct cumulative rounding errors that would otherwise lead to significant inaccuracies.
+By carrying these extra 32 hidden guard bits, `BigFloat` can perform operations with higher accuracy.
+When multiple operations are chained, these "guard bits" help to correct cumulative rounding errors that would otherwise lead to significant inaccuracies.
 In essence, they serve as a "safety net" for precision.

 ## Decimal-to-Binary and Binary-to-Decimal Conversions